microsoft/Industry-Links/scripts/modules/MsIndustryLinks/templates/data_source/New-DataSourceWorkflow.md

 Module: [MsIndustryLinks](../../README.md)

 Generates a workflow template that defines the trigger, the data source and any workflows called by this workflow.
-Supports Power Automate Flows.
+Supports Power Automate Flows and Logic App.

 ## Syntax